supertokens/blog/content/supabase/index.md

 - You are building a simple web app which does not require an api layer and uses Supabase for storage.

 **Consider alternative solutions if**:
-- You’re building a high growth startup that will have a large numbers of users or will be selling to big companies
+- You’re building a high growth startup that will have a large numbers of users or will be selling to big companies.
-- Require features such as: language translations, custom form fields and validators.
+- Require features such as: language translations, custom form fields and field validators.
 - You require a custom flow - For example: You are building a streaming service and would like to limit the number of active sessions for a user or maybe you need to verify a users email before a user enters their password during sign up.

 So what third-party options are available that offer the flexibility you need and, are easy to use?